What is Talent Development?

 - Meeting the company’s larger goals by creating a high-performance workforce

-- Filling the skills gap between company needs and employee capabilities
+- Filling the skills gap between business needs and employee capabilities

 Identify Required Skills for Each Position